There will be times when an employee leaves your company and you find out later that:

 If these informal approaches are unsuccessful, then you will need to decide whether to escalate the matter to court or not.
 Legal action can take the form of an action for monetary damages for breach of contract or an application for an injunction to stop the former employee from continuing to breach their contract.
 Virtually all of these matters are dealt with by way of applications to court for urgent interim orders restraining the former employee from breaching the employment contract pending a final hearing of the matter by the court.

 The process for seeking an injunction is as follows.
-An application seeking orders from the Supreme Court with suitable supporting affidavit material will need to be prepared and filed in the Supreme Court registry.
+An application seeking orders from the Supreme or District Court with suitable supporting affidavit material will need to be prepared and filed in the Court registry.
 A filing fee is payable on the application.
 The former employee needs to be served with a copy of the application and supporting material and given at least two clear days notice of the application.

 The application is heard by a judge on an interim basis initially, solely on the basis of the filed affidavit material.
 There is generally no oral evidence or cross examination on an interim hearing.
 The hearing normally lasts a matter of hours and the judge hands down their decision immediately after the hearing or the next day, rather than the weeks or months which can be taken to consider decisions after a full hearing.
 The tests applied by the court on hearing an interim injunction are whether there is a serious question to be tried and is an interim injunction appropriate on the balance of convenience.
 The prospects of success of an application will largely depend on the quality of the evidence which can be presented to the court so all efforts need to be made to secure evidence of the breach by the employee.